sam-ludlow/mame-ao/README.md

 Automatically downloads all MAME binaries (from github.com) and ROMS (from archive.org) on the fly.

-Built in web UI just click image.
+Built in web UI just click image and wait.

-Find other machines / software (not currently available in UI) you are looking for the short name/code
+You can also use the command line just enter machine / software you are looking for the short name/code
 - http://adb.arcadeitalia.net/lista_mame.php
 - https://mame.spludlow.co.uk/